wazo-platform/wazo-platform.org/content/uc-doc/high_availability/introduction.md

   The services won't be restarted after an upgrade or restart.
 - xivo-check-master-status <master_ip> is used to check the status of the master and enable or disable services accordingly.
-- xivo-sync is used to sync directories from master to slave.
+- wazo-sync is used to sync directories from master to slave.

 Additionally, 3 files are created and automatically managed to reflect the state of the HA
 configuration: